eon01/python-ci-example/README.md

 python app/tests/app-test.py
 ```

-If tests run without any problem you shoud see:
+If tests run without any problem you should see:

 ```
 .